neapel/pyqrencode/README.md

 This fork doesn't output a PIL image, but allows accessing pixels as nested tuples, or more conveniently, draw the QR code to a cairo surface as a vector graphic.
 (Although it would be more space efficient as a pixel surface with nearest neighbor interpolation)

+The vector generation uses a crack chain-code to generate a simpler path.

 Python bindings for libqrencode (http://fukuchi.org/works/qrencode/index.en.html) using Cython